-Although the principle of substance over form is generally applicable in tax affairs, there are no express General Anti-Avoidance Rules in Mozambique.
+Although the principle of 'substance over form' is generally applicable in tax affairs, there are no express General Anti-Avoidance Rules in Mozambique.
 Nevertheless, there are some specific anti-avoidance rules dealing with:

-- treaty shopping - benefits contemplated under DTTs are not granted to residents of the other contracting State, where the benefits are utilised by a third party that is not resident in such State;
+- Treaty shopping: Benefits contemplated under DTTs are not granted to residents of the other contracting state where the benefits are utilised by a third party that is not resident in such state.

-Advance binding tax rulings (ATR)
+Advance binding tax rulings (ATRs)

 In order to promote and ensure clarity and certainty about the interpretation and application of the applicable taxation laws to a given arrangement or transaction, taxpayers are entitled to obtain an ATR from the MTA.
 An ATR binds the MTA to comply with the tax arrangements set out in the ruling, provided that the taxpayer has correctly supplied all relevant information and that the arrangement or transaction is formally and materially implemented in line with the terms of the application.
 The MTA can only cease to comply with an ATR if there is a judicial court decision that overthrows such ATR.

-Tax clearance certificates (TCC)
+Tax clearance certificates (TCCs)